Hug0Vincent/sources/content/post/en/write-ups/give-me-your-shell.md

 # TL;DR

 This is a remote buffer overflow challenge, there is no protection on the binary but ASLR is enable on the remote server.
-I redirect the execution flow to write my shellcode to a controled area, then jump to it and execute it.
+I redirected the execution flow to write my shellcode to a controled area, then jump to it and execute it.

 # Getting informations